 | Loop remarks | The file must end with REMARK PDBinfo-LABEL annotations that mark the absolute residue indices of the CDR loops, for example REMARK PDBinfo-LABEL: 32 H1. |

 Generic antibody PDB files usually do not include those loop remarks or chain conventions.
-In the upstream RFantibody workflow, such structures are converted to HLT format before design.
+In the native RFantibody workflow, such structures are converted to HLT format before design.

 | Setting | Description |